 It is crucial that you and your loved ones only ever have your hearing health assessed by a fully qualified regulated profesional who will help you to decide on the best solution for your hearing.

 Any health care provider who has opted to seek registration with HIS takes the delivery of their service very seriously.
 HIS have rigorous standards in place to ensure that patients receive the best possible care in the most appropriate environment.

 Ear wax is good for your ears and helps to keep the ear canal healthy.
 Sometimes people over produce ear wax or manage it badly (e.g. pushing it in with cotton buds) and it will block their ears.
 As you can imagine, this is uncomfortable and can temporarily affect your hearing.

 When ear wax blocks your ear canal, it can be uncomfortable and affect your ability to hear well.
 If left in there for too long, it will only become more difficult to remove and may even be somewhere for infection to hide.

 The National Institute of Clinical Excellence (NICE) have advised against ear syringing as this is now seen as outdated practice.
 Many GPs or Health Centres have stopped offering any sort of ear wax removal service and if that is the case for you, then we are happy to help if we can.

 They might, but the problem you will have is that you can’t see inside your own ears.
-If you are in any doubt, one of our team will happily examine your ears at no charge.
+If you are in any doubt, one of our team will happily examine your ears.

 The service is popular, so an appointment is advisable.
 When you visit one of our clinics without an appointment, we will of course do what we can to help you straight away.